-There are two types of directional control valve: continually operating and binary ) directional control valves.

-- Continuously operating directional control valves In addition to two end positions, these valves can have any number of intermediate switching positions with varying throttle effect.
-Proportional and servo valves which are discussed in the TP 700 training books are examples of this type of valve. - Digitally operating directional control valves

-These always have a fixed number (2, 3, 4...) of switching positions.

-In practice, they are known simply as directional control valves.
+There are two types of directional control valve: continually operating and binary directional control valves . ( two values possible (0 or 1): 1 = output present, 2 = output not present) Continuously operating directional control valves In addition to two end positions, these valves can have any number of intermediate switching positions with varying throttle effect.
+Proportional and servo valves which are discussed in the TP 700 training books are examples of this type of valve.
+Digitally operating directional control valves These always have a fixed number (2, 3, 4,) of switching positions.
+In practice, they are known simply as directional control valves .
 They are central to hydraulics and form an important part of the subject matter of this book.

-Directional control valves are classified as follows according to the number of ports:
+Directional control valves are classified as follows according to the number of ports: 2/2-way valve 3/2-way valve 4/2-way valve

-- 2/2-way valve

-- 3/2-way valve

 - 4/2-way valve

 - 5/2-way valve

 - 4/3-way valve.